← Back to Blog

 Over-Automation

 Don't automate everything at once.
-Some tasks may be better left to human expertise, especially those requiring creativity or complex client relationship management.
+Some tasks require human creativity or complex client relationship management.

 Neglecting Maintenance

 Automated systems require ongoing maintenance.
-Plan for regular updates to content libraries, templates, and automation rules.
+Plan for regular updates to content libraries and templates.

 Future-Proofing Your Automation